-We have audited the consolidated financial statements of Red de Carreteras de Occidente S.A.P.I. de C.V. and subsidiaries ("the Entity"), which comprise the consolidated statement of financial position as of December 31, 2021, the consolidated statements of profit or loss and other comprehensive (loss) income, changes in stockholders' equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Red de Carreteras de Occidente S.A.P.I. de C.V. and subsidiaries ("the Entity"), which comprise the consolidated statement of financial position as of December 31, 2022 and 2021, the consolidated statements of profit or loss and other comprehensive (loss) income, changes in stockholders' equity and cash flows for the years then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Red de Carreteras de Occidente S.A.P.I. de C.V. and subsidiaries as of December 31, 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Red de Carreteras de Occidente S.A.P.I. de C.V. and subsidiaries as of December 31, 2022 and 2021, and its consolidated financial performance and its consolidated cash flows for the years then ended, in accordance with International Financial Reporting Standards (IFRS) as issued by the International Standards Board (IFRS Standards).